mwilsnd/SkyrimSE-SmoothCam/README.md

 ## Compatibility
 SmoothCam is going to have issues with any other mod that tries to position the third-person camera (Other third-person mods, likely some lock-on mods, etc).

-The following mods are supported, with patches that can be enabled in the MCM:
+The following mods are supported:
 * Improved Camera (Only with the reddit release build of Improved Camera beta 4)
-* Immersive First Person View
+* Immersive First Person View (Requires the optional file `IFPV Detector Plugin` on the download page)
-* Alternate Conversation Camera
+* Alternate Conversation Camera (Should also work with Alternate Conversation Camera Plus)
 * Archery Gameplay Overhaul

 True Directional Movement is compatible and fully supported.